Recipe Importer — Paste Any URL and Get a Structured Ingredient List

 Paste a URL — get a structured ingredient list

 Drop any recipe URL into AislePrompt's chat or import field.
-The parser fetches the page and extracts:
+The parser fetches that specific external page and structures it for you:

 Sites we parse cleanly